akibahmed229/nixos/README.md

 Sure, I'd be happy to help you create a more detailed and organized guide for using flakes on NixOS in your GitHub repository's README.md.
 Here's the revised and expanded guide:

-# 3.Using Nix Flakes on NixOS with Home Manager
+# 3. Using Nix Flakes on NixOS with Home Manager

 This guide will walk you through setting up and using Nix Flakes on NixOS, along with Home Manager as a module.
 Flakes provide a declarative and reproducible way to manage NixOS configurations and packages.
 Home Manager allows you to manage user-specific configurations for applications.